 Jenn Garrett is an artist living in North Central Florida with work focusing on large scale sculpture, including public projects for cities and Universities.
 Jenn holds a Master of Interior Design with Concentration in Historic Preservation from the University of Florida and a Bachelor of Fine Arts, Sculpture from the University of Georgia.
 Prior to pursuing art full-time, she worked as an Architectural Historian for an International Cultural Resource Management firm (SEARCH).
 Her responsibilities included fieldwork and research associated with all aspects of historic architecture preservation including cultural resource surveys, case reports, Section 106 review, and HABS/HAER documentation.
 Her research extended beyond the realm of buildings, analyzing the design and significance of historic landscapes and historic engineering works, such as historic irrigation systems and historic farmsteads.
-Her design background has been beneficial in the creation of measured CAD drawings, the review of historic architectural plans, and the creation of graphics depicting proposed alterations to historic buildings and their viewsheds.
-Due to the varied nature of the resources she surveyed, she often use oral history methods in addition to archival research approaches.
+Due to the varied nature of the resources she surveyed, she often used oral history methods in addition to archival research approaches.
 Her experience in the area of preservation planning and graduate work has resulted in the preservation component of the comprehensive plan for the University of Florida.
 Her graduate research was highlighted in the University of Florida Alumnae Magazine, Today, for its documentation of the Flavets, a post-World War II family housing village for veterans and their families.
-The oral histories completed for the Flavets were also included in Gator Tales: an Oral History of the University of Florida by Dr. Julian Pleasants.
-Drawing on her artistic and design background, she has produced conceptual public display research, providing the research, data, and documentation for Public Interpretation and Display projects.
 Ms. Garrett appreciates the process and development of plans and programs that revitalize towns and neighborhood through both preservation and public art efforts.

 Rick Gonzalez, AIA